muratk5n/thirdwave/en/README.md

 year 2020 : 16365
 ```

-I'd ignore 2000, looks like measurement issue (or not!).
-But the rest,
+Looks bad..
+The number of fires increase at each period, in two actually
-looks really bad.
-The number of fires increase at an obscene rate.
+doubling.

 [Source](tweets/2021/fires-world.py)